2024 Summer Olympics and Paralympics cauldron: Use

 A view of the cauldron at night, with water nebulizers dissipating a small cloud of microscopic water droplets (aerosol) illuminated by LED lamps simulating artificial flames below the bottom of the tethered helium balloon.

-During the Olympic opening ceremony, the ring was lit by judoka Teddy Riner and sprinter Marie-José Pérec of Guadeloupe.
+During the Olympic opening ceremony, the ring was lit by judoka Teddy Riner and sprinter Marie-José Pérec.
 During the Paralympic opening ceremony, French Paralympians Alexis Hanquinquant, Nantenin Keïta, Charles-Antoine Kouakou, Fabien Lamirault, and Élodie Lorandi lit the cauldron.

 During the Olympics closing ceremony, the "flame" on the cauldron was turned off during an opening segment.
 The flame's lantern was taken from the garden to Stade de France by the swimmer Léon Marchand to the closing ceremony at Stade de France, where it was blown out at the ending of the ceremonies.

 The balloon is due to be reinstated every summer up to the start of the 2028 Summer Olympics.
 Its first ascension after its reinstating was during a concert at Tuileries Garden as part of the 2025 Fête de la Musique.